SAMeh-ZAGhloul/GenGRC/GRCeek_HighLevel_Architecture.md

 - **Translations:** All referential objects can be translated, supporting multi-lingual deployments.
 - **Custom Scoring and Workflows:** Score scales, requirement mappings, and workflow states are configurable to match organizational needs.

-This data model underpins the GRCeek platform's ability to deliver robust, flexible, and scalable GRC/IRM solutions, supporting both standard and advanced use cases in compliance, risk, and third-party management.